chiraggude/larabase/README.md

 ## Upcoming Features
 * Reports to be displayed in masonry-style grid
-* Allow users to destroy their account (soft delete)
 * OAuth 1 & 2 - Login via FaceBook, Twitter, LinkedIn, Google, Microsoft, GitHub
-* Tracks sign in count, last login,  timestamps and IP address
+* Track last login time, log in count and IP address
 * Expires sessions that have no activity in a specified period of time
 * User Suspension: A user can be temporarily banned from logging in to the app for a small interval (eg. 7 days)
 * User Banning: Admins can add a user's email to a banned list.
 A banned user will not be allowed to create a new account with their existing emails or social accounts (potentially)